Required minimum distributions (RMDs)

 • All other original IRA owners use the Uniform Lifetime table (Table III)

-Suppose Jane, a 75-year-old woman, is trying to calculate her RMDs for 2024.
+For example, suppose Jane, a 75-year-old woman, is trying to calculate her RMDs for 2024.
 Jane ended the previous year with a 401(k) balance of $500,000.
 Based on the appropriate RMD table — the Uniform Lifetime table — Jane’s distribution period is 24.6.

 Once Jane has found her distribution period, she should divide her account balance by that number.
 When she divides her account balance of $500,000 by her distribution period of 24.6, Jane finds that her RMD for 2024 is $20,325.20.